-- 1. Conduct any three scientific experiments and evaluate your experience .(EPC 4) - 2.
-Prepare a digital album on any one theme depicting contribution of Natural Science to society - 3.
-Prepare an e-document on Life and contribution of an eminent scientist (EPC3)
+- 1. Conduct any three scientific experiments and evaluate your experience - 2.
+Write a Drama/Theatre script on a relevant social issue connected with the Secondary School Biology Syllabus - 3.
+Prepare an e- document on Life and contribution of an eminent scientist